maurogeorge/segredario/README.md

 # Super Segredário

-This project is a game to make a proposal to my girlfriend.
+This project is a fangame to make a proposal to my girlfriend.

 ## Dependencies